morpheasgr/Expedition33CO_XeSS_2.0.1/README.md

 Notes:

-To unpack the downloaded files this script initially fetches and uses 7zip's 7zr to extract 7za, both files are downloaded from the official GitHub repo.
+This tiny script (<2kB) initially fetches and uses 7zip's 7zr & 7za CLIs to unpack archives,
+both files are downloaded from the official GitHub repo.
-Then it fetches XeSS 2.0.1.41 (backing up and replacing the older one shipped with the game) from Intel's GitHub.
+Then it fetches XeSS 2.0.1.41 (or whatever future subversion is in the 2.0.1 release) from Intel's GitHub, backing up and replacing the older one shipped with the game.

+In other words, it is a miniature XeSS swapper which would actually work if you put it in any directory with XeSS DLLs...

 Regards,